madanyc/workfront-learn.en/help/collaborator-fundamentals-program/review-and-approve-digital-work.md

 ---
 title: How to Review and Approve Digital Work
-description: Learn how to find and make approvals for projects, tasks, issues, documents, and proofs in [!DNL Adobe Workfront].
+description: Learn how to find and make approvals for projects, tasks, issues, documents, and proofs.
 activity: use
 type: Tutorial
 team: Technical Marketing